The Vacant Lots: History

 The band's second full-length album, 'Endless Night', was released worldwide on Metropolis Records on April 21, 2017.
-The last track on the album "Suicide Note" featured vocals by Alan Vega of the legendary punk band Suicide.
-It is one of the final collaborations that Alan Vega was part of before he died on July 16, 2016.
-The Vacant Lots supported influential rock band Black Rebel Motorcycle Club in Europe in 2017.
+The last track on the album "Suicide Note" featured vocals by Alan Vega.
+It is one of the last collaborations that Alan Vega was part of before he died.
+The Vacant Lots supported the Black Rebel Motorcycle Club in Europe in 2017.

-In May, 2019 The Vacant Lots were invited by legendary Portland rock band The Dandy Warhols to tour the U.S. on their 25th anniversary tour.
+In May, 2019 The Vacant Lots were invited by The Dandy Warhols to tour the US on their 25th anniversary tour.

-On August 30, 2019, the group released 'Exit' on A Recordings, which is their second EP recorded with Anton Newcombe of The Brian Jonestown Massacre who mixed & produced the album in Berlin.
+On August 30, 2019, the group released Exit EP on Anton Newcombe's A Recordings record label.
+This was their second EP recorded with Anton Newcombe, who mixed and produced the album in Berlin.

 "Bells" the single off the record charted at number 9 on the Official UK Vinyl Singles Chart Top 40.

-On Friday, April 24, 2020, The Vacant Lots announced their third album 'Interzone' will be released on June 26 on London indie record label Fuzz Club.
-The album is described as "a genre-blending synthesis of dance and psych" The album sleeve and packaging features the consistent visual identity associated with the band; black and white Op artwork by Swiss designer, Ivan Liechti.
-On April 24, "Rescue", the first single off the new album was released and described by Brooklyn Vegan as "post-punk inspired...which brings to mind Jesus and Mary Chain and Love & Rockets."
+On Friday, April 24, 2020, The Vacant Lots announced their third album Interzone would be released on June 26 on London indie record label Fuzz Club.
+The album was described as "a genre-blending synthesis of dance and psych" The album sleeve and packaging features the consistent visual identity associated with the band; black and white Op artwork by Swiss designer, Ivan Liechti and art direction by Jared Artaud.
+On April 24, "Rescue", the first single off the new album was released and described by BrooklynVegan as "post-punk inspired...which brings to mind Jesus And Mary Chain and Love & Rockets."

-"Fracture", the second single off the group's third album "Interzone" was released on May 22, and premiered on Post Punk Magazine, which they described as "explosive psych mixed with the experimental spirit of proto-punk; a fuzzy memory trying desperately to resurface."
-On Friday, June 26, 2020, The Vacant Lots third album "Interzone" was released on London's record label Fuzz Club.
-The album features a music video for 'Party's Over' directed by British film-maker and video artist Browzan.
+"Fracture", the second single off the group's third album Interzone was released on May 22, and premiered on Post-Punk Magazine, which they described as "explosive psych mixed with the experimental spirit of proto-punk; a fuzzy memory trying desperately to resurface."
+On Friday, June 26, 2020, The Vacant Lots third album Interzone was released on Fuzz Club.

-On October 16, 2020, Fuzz Club released The Vacant Lots' "Departure" Remix by Robert Levon Been of Black Rebel Motorcycle Club who's been a longtime supporter of the band.
+On October 16, 2020, Fuzz Club released "Departure" Remix by Robert Levon Been of Black Rebel Motorcycle Club.